DiogoRibeiro7/nosql-databases-labs/labs/lab01_intro/mongo_handout/README.md

  *   If connection fails.
  */
 async function getMongoClient(uri = "mongodb://localhost:27017") {
-  if (typeof uri !== "string") {
+  // Validate configuration up front so we fail early with a meaningful message. if (typeof uri !== "string") {
     throw new TypeError("MongoDB URI must be a string.");
   }

+  // Create a client with a short server selection timeout so the script
-  const client = new MongoClient(uri, {
+  // doesn't hang for long if the server is unavailable. const client = new MongoClient(uri, {
     serverSelectionTimeoutMS: 5000,
   });